Student Association at the Stockholm School of Economics: Committees

 SASSE is organized into eight committees with different responsibilities.
 These are the Business Committee (NU), the Education Committee (UU), the Entertainment Committee (PU), the International Committee (IntU), the Tech Committee (TechU), the Media Committee (MedU), the Social Committee (SU) and the Sports Committee (IdU).
 Each committee is headed by a president, who is also a member of the board of the student association.

 Other projects

-In addition to the committees of SASSE, there are various separate sub-organisations and projects.
-These include the Investment Society, Consulting Society, Handelsdagarna, Friedmans Apostlar (choir) and Handelsspexet.
+In addition to the committees of SASSE, there are various separate sub-organisations and independent projects.
+These include the Stockholm Student Investment Fund, Consulting Society, Handelsdagarna, Friedmans Apostlar (choir) and Handelsspexet.

+As well as this, once every 4 years, SASSE hosts the Student Nobel Night Cap (SNNC).
+This is the afterparty following the Nobel Prize ceremony, whose host rotates between Karolinska Institutet, Stockholm University, SSE and KTH.